jorinvo/me/_posts/2015-08-08-internship-in-bangkok.md

 Luckily it was not my first time there and I even had a place to stay.

 However, for a European person it's not that difficult to find a flat there.
-And living is quiet affordable compared to European cities.
+And living is affordable compared to European cities.
-For 200-300 euro you can get your own apartment already (including a swimming pool).
+For 200-300 euros you can get your own apartment already (including a swimming pool).

 The general cost of living is also lower than in Europe.
 You can have a meal in the street for less than one euro.
 A little bit more pricey restaurants are also affordable.
 Because of this, you won't find yourself cooking much anymore.
 Only if you plan to go out (and drink) a lot you have to expect to spend at least as much as in Germany.
-Also, since there are many nice places close by, you might spend quiet a bit for traveling.
+Also, since there are many nice places close by, you might spend a bit for traveling.

-Just keep in mind that the compensation for your work might also be quiet low as an intern, if you get anything.
+Just keep in mind that the compensation for your work might also be quite low as an intern, if you get anything.
 But that's understandable in a country where a big part of the population earns less than 8 euros for a 10 hours day of working.
 A junior software developer here is lucky if she gets a thousand euros in a month which is already considered a lot compared to other fields (which also require a university degree).